Typhoon Kai-tak (2005)

-Typhoon Kai-Tak was a strong tropical cyclone that made landfall in Vietnam and affected the nearby South China and Laos in early-November 2005.
-The twenty-first named storm and thirteenth typhoon of the annual typhoon season, Kai-Tak originated from a tropical depression that developed on October 28, approximately 420 kilometers to the east of Manila, Philippines.
-Under favorable conditions, the depression intensified to a tropical storm, receiving the name Kai-Tak from the JMA on the next day.
+Typhoon Kai-tak was a strong tropical cyclone that made landfall in Vietnam and affected the nearby South China and Laos in early-November 2005.
+The twenty-first named storm and thirteenth typhoon of the annual typhoon season, Kai-tak originated from a tropical depression that developed on October 28, approximately 420 kilometers to the east of Manila, Philippines.
+Under favorable conditions, the depression intensified to a tropical storm, receiving the name Kai-tak from the JMA on the next day.
 It soon strengthened to a typhoon as it slowly approached Vietnam.
 On October 31, the storm started to weaken as the mid-level ridge pushed the system northwestward into a less favorable environment.
 It soon made landfall to the south of Hanoi, Vietnam as a tropical storm on November 2.
 The JMA and the JTWC issued their final warning for the storm as it dissipated, the next day.

-25 deaths have been confirmed dead and another 5 are missing from Kai-Tak.
+25 deaths have been confirmed dead and another 5 are missing from Kai-tak.
 The damages from the storm are estimated at $11 million (2005 USD) and the damages from other countries are unknown.

 Meteorological history

-Typhoon Kai-Tak was first noted as an area of convection to the west-southwest of Manila, Philippines.
+Typhoon Kai-tak was first noted as an area of convection to the west-southwest of Manila, Philippines.
 Under favorable conditions, the disturbance continued to develop, prompting the JTWC to issue a TCFA to the system at 09:30 UTC on October 28.
 The JMA followed suit and recognized the system as a tropical depression on the same day.
 It intensified to a tropical storm on the next day, earning the name Kai-tak.
+(Note: The name Kai-tak (Cantonese: 啟德, [kʰɐi˧˥ tak˧]) was contributed by Hong Kong and refers to Kai Tak Airport in Cantonese.)
 Moving on an environment between two ridges, the tropical storm continued to intensify, becoming a typhoon on October 30.
 It rapidly intensified, becoming a Category 2 typhoon on the same day, before subsequently weakening due to unfavorable conditions and the land interaction on Vietnam.
 It was downgraded to a tropical storm on November 1, before making landfall near Thanh Hóa on the next day.
 It rapidly degraded over the mountainous terrain of Vietnam, before it was last noted on November 2, near Laos.